brilliancebitcoin/nostrgram/README.md

 * [ ] let users block people who they don't want in their dms
 * [ ] let users close their dms so people can't show up unannounced
 * [ ] let users close their dms except to people who pay a fee
+* [ ] if a user types /me at the start of their message their bubble should display their name inline as the first word of their message